 rtcsync directive enables a mode in which the

-If you want to use public NTP servers from the pool.ntp.org project, the minimal chrony.conf file could be:
+If you wanted to use public NTP servers from the pool.ntp.org project, the minimal chrony.conf file could be:

 pool pool.ntp.org iburst driftfile /var/lib/chrony/drift makestep 1 3 rtcsync

-allow directive to the chrony.conf file in order to open
+allow directive to the chrony.conf file in order for

-specified subnet allows all IPv4 and IPv6 addresses.
+allow directive with no specified subnet allows access from all IPv4 and

 2.3.
-I have several computers on a LAN.
-Should be all clients of an external server?
+Should all computers on a LAN be clients of an external server?

 the load on the external connection is less